bingtimren/typescript-validation-study/README.md

 JSON schema is a standard and has the support of an ecosystem - tools, libraries, tutorials, etc.

 There are converters to convert JSON schema to typescript types and converters to do the reverse.
-Since JSON schema is more expressive in specifying validation rules, to specify validation rules in typescript types, non-standard annotations are to be used in comments.
+Since JSON schema is more expressive in specifying validation rules, and is a standard with good documentations out there on Internet, I feel it's better to write schema in JSON schema then convert to TS types.

+On the other way, to write schema in TS types then convert to schema, requires specifying validation rules in typescript types, with non-standard annotations in comments.
+I attempted to do this, and found the documentation is insufficient, and also difficult because lack of tool support (code assist).
+For example in the [API document](https://github.com/YousefED/typescript-json-schema/blob/master/api.md) of typescript-json-schema package I cannot find how to specify the minimum length requirement of a string.

 For this reason I prefer writing schema in JSON schema and convert to typescript types.

 In my test I used: